kevnhech/binary-search-trees/README.md

 8. Write a height(node) function that returns the given node’s height.
 Height is defined as the number of edges in the longest path from a given node to a leaf node.
 (Done)
 9. Write a depth(node) function that returns the given node’s depth.
 Depth is defined as the number of edges in the path from a given node to the tree’s root node.
 (Done)
 10. Write an isBalanced function that checks if the tree is balanced.
 A balanced tree is one where the difference between heights of the left subtree and the right subtree of every node is not more than 1.
 (Done)
 11. Write a rebalance function that rebalances an unbalanced tree.
+(Done)